 You will complete at least 55 credits of coursework on core content areas such as phonological disorders, swallowing, aphasia, fluency, and augmentative and alternative communication.
-Our program requires full-time study, and degree requirements must be completed within two years of matriculation.
+Our program requires full-time study for 5 semesters, and degree requirements must be completed within two years of matriculation.
 If you decide to complete a thesis, you may need at least one semester of additional study and at least five additional credits to complete the degree (60 total).

 Your classroom study will include courses in:

 - Early Intervention for Children with Communication Disorders

 - Language Disorders in Children Ages 3 to 21